sofiakali/frontend-cookbook/pages/testing/Essentials.md

 * **SPEED**‼ Less real code to execute means faster tests run.
 * **Focus** When dependencies are mocked and only tested code is run, we can quickly identify why test fails.
+* Of course, there is more reasons for mocking but I am not able to list all of them here.
+You can find more of them in Kent C. Doods [article about javascript mocks](#resources)

 ### Basic mocks